Sermons

 13 September 2020

 For some weeks now the questions have been asked.
 Whose fault is it that we are still in lockdown while the rest of the country has opened up?
-Whose fault is it that our churches are still closed?
-We want names – we want jobs – we want someone held accountable.
-That’s how it goes,… Read more
+Whose fault… Read more

 Year A – 14th Sunday after Pentecost – Peace through reconciliation